redis/redis-doc/docs/manual/programmability/_index.md

 ## Read-only scripts

 A read-only script is a script that only executes commands that don't modify any keys within Redis.
-Read-only scripts are useful because they can always be executed on replicas and can always be killed by the `SCRIPT KILL` command.
-Read-only scripts can be executed either by adding the `no-writes` flag to the script or by executing the script with one of the read-only script command variants: `EVAL_RO`, `EVALSHA_RO`, or `FCALL_RO`.
+Read-only scripts can be executed either by adding the `no-writes` [flag](/topics/lua-api#script_flags) to the script or by executing the script with one of the read-only script command variants: `EVAL_RO`, `EVALSHA_RO`, or `FCALL_RO`.
+They have the following properties:

+* They can always be executed on replicas.
+* They can always be killed by the `SCRIPT KILL` command.
+* They never fail with OOM error when redis is over the memory limit.
-Read-only scripts are also not blocked during write pauses, such as those that occur during coordinated failovers.
+* They are not blocked during write pauses, such as those that occur during coordinated failovers.
+* They cannot execute any command that may modify the data set.
+* Currently `PUBLISH`, `SPUBLISH` and `PFCOUNT` are also considered write commands in scripts, because they could attempt to propagate commands to replicas and AOF file.

-In addition to the benefits provided by all read-only scripts, the read-only script commands can be used to configure an ACL user to only be able to execute read-only scripts.
+In addition to the benefits provided by all read-only scripts, the read-only script commands have the following advantages:

+* They can be used to configure an ACL user to only be able to execute read-only scripts.
-Many clients also better support routing the read-only script commands to replicas for applications that want to use replicas for read scaling.
+* Many clients also better support routing the read-only script commands to replicas for applications that want to use replicas for read scaling.

+#### Read-only script history

+Read-only scripts and read-only script commands were introduced in Redis 7.0

+* Before Redis 7.0.1 `PUBLISH`, `SPUBLISH` and `PFCOUNT` were not considered write commands in scripts
+* Before Redis 7.0.1 the `no-writes` [flag](/topics/lua-api#script_flags) did not imply `allow-oom`
+* Before Redis 7.0.1 the `no-writes` flag did not permit the script to run during write pauses.

 The recommended approach is to use the standard scripting commands with the `no-writes` flag unless you need one of the previously mentioned features.